agatakolohe/SillystringzFactory.Solution/README.md

 ##### View In Browser

-- To view in browser, navigate to TODO folder in the command line
+- To view in browser, navigate to `Factory` folder in the command line
 - Use the command `dotnet run` to execute the compiled code and start a localhost
 - In browser navigate to http://localhost:5000

 ## Known Bugs

 TODO

+If you change the styling of the application and you do not see your updated styles, please open a new Incognito Window in your browser and you should be able to see your updated styles.
+The browser caches styles and therefore may not show changes.

 ## Support and Contact Details